vocafeuvre/html-css-challenge/README.md

 ### Things to note
 - My goal here is to code first the page, then refactor if I have time after.
 Due to this, the CSS may be poorly written.

+### Next steps
+1. Try to make all my pages responsive.
+2. Create a home page.
+3. Dabble in SVG.
+4. Refactor and align my pages' css with each of the dominant CSS methodologies (OOCSS, BEM, SMACSS).